AleoNet/welcome/documentation/sdk/guides/03_deploy_programs.md

 Programs can be deployed to either the Aleo Testnet or Mainnet.
 It is highly recommended that developers test their programs on the Testnet before deploying them to Aleo Mainnet.

 :::note
 If you haven't already, check out the [Getting Started](./01_getting_started.md) guide.
-Specifically, you'll need to import the correct version of the SDK (Mainnet vs. Testnet) for the your desired network and initialize WebAssembly.
+Specifically, read the sections on the different versions of the SDK (Mainnet vs. Testnet) and initializing WebAssembly.
 :::
 When ready to deploy a program, the Aleo Instructions source code must be imported into the JS/TS environment as a string.
 If the program is written in Leo it must first be compiled to Aleo Instructions.
 Once the source code is available with JS/TS, it can be deployed using the `ProgramManager`.